Probing the limits of variational quantum algorithms for nonlinear ground states on real quantum hardware: The effects of noise: Introduction

 In this article, our objective is twofold.
-Our first objective is to solve the ground state problem of a one-dimensional, time-independent, nonlinear Schr\"{o}dinger equation (NLSE) by utilizing the variational quantum computational fluid dynamics (VQCFD) algorithm.
+First, we aim to analyze the performance of the variational quantum algorithm in solving the ground state problem of a one-dimensional time-independent nonlinear Schr\"{o}dinger equation (NLSE).
 We report that real-amplitude ansatz captures the ground state of the problem across various regimes characterized by varying strengths of nonlinearity.
-Our second objective is to investigate the effects of quantum hardware noise on the performance of the VQCFD algorithm.
-For this purpose, we first incorporate the quantum noise in simulations to solve for the ground state of the NLSE within the strong nonlinearity regime, for a small system size.
-We then implement a pre-trained version of the VQCFD algorithm on digital, gate-based superconducting devices.
-Our findings reveal that quantum hardware noise affects the execution of various blocks within the VQCFD algorithm, leading to discrepancies in the cost function values.
-We observe a substantial overlap between the trial states constructed in noisy and noiseless settings, demonstrating that the variations in the cost function values arise from the computation processes executed on the variational state.
-Furthermore, we reveal that despite the discrepancies in the cost function values, the VQCFD algorithm converges to a set of parameters that captures the ground state with over $99\%$ fidelity.
-Our investigation underscores the adaptability of the VQCFD algorithm in solving complex nonlinear problems, concurrently highlighting the limitations imposed by the quantum hardware noise inherent in the NISQ devices.
+Our second objective is to investigate the effects of hardware noise on the performance of the variational quantum algorithm.
+For this purpose, we first incorporate the hardware noise in simulations to solve for the ground state of the NLSE within the strong nonlinearity regime, for a small system size.
+We then implement pre-trained quantum circuits on digital, gate-based superconducting devices.
+Our findings reveal that hardware noise affects the execution of various blocks within the variational quantum algorithm, leading to discrepancies in the cost function values.
+We observe a substantial overlap between the trial states constructed in noisy and noiseless settings, demonstrating that the disparities in the cost function values arise from the computation processes executed on the variational state.
+Furthermore, we reveal that despite the discrepancies in the cost function values, the algorithm converges to a set of parameters that captures the ground state with over $99\%$ fidelity.
+Our investigation underscores the adaptability of the variational algorithm in solving complex nonlinear problems, concurrently highlighting the limitations imposed by the hardware noise inherent in the NISQ devices.